JoseMoreville/JoseMoreville/README.md

 # About Me:
 <center>
 <b>
-I'm José a Mexican Software engineer student.
-I'm focused on web technologies.
-I can speak English and Spanish fluently and i'm currently learning Japanese.
+I'm José a Mexican Software engineer student focused on web technologies.
+I can speak English and Spanish fluently and currently learning Japanese.
 </b>

   <br/>